-A Hong Kong company shall prepare its form NAR1 to the Companies Registry every year.
-The filing due date is within 42 days after the anniversary date of incorporation.
+A Hong Kong company shall prepare its form NAR1 to the Company Registry every year.
+The filing due date is within 42 days after the anniversary date of company incorporation.
 Business owners shall note that no time extension will be given for filing and it is an offence for not delivering the return on time.

 Company owners who have particular concerns, you can enrol in our Annual Return e-Reminder Service.
-This service is included in our deluxe and premium offshore company incorporation package.
+This service is included in our deluxe and premium offshore company formation package.
 We can prepare the form NAR1 for free and our existing clients need not worry about missing the deadline.

 You can subscribe for our e-reminder service by contacting our maintenance team at firstname.lastname@example.org.
 The service is free of charge and subscribers shall receive an email notification on the anniversary date of incorporation.